Batman of Zur-En-Arrh: Tlano

-Modern Age
+Bruce Wayne

 In the past, the psychiatrist Simon Hurt was hired to oversee an isolation experiment, for which Batman volunteered.
-During this process, he gave Bruce Wayne a post-hypnotic trigger connected to the phrase "Zur-En-Arrh", young Bruce Wayne's mishearing of his father's last words ("the sad thing is they'd probably throw someone like 'Zorro in Arkham'").
-Many years later, Doctor Hurt was working with the Black Glove when they decided to target Batman and his allies, first spreading information to the effect that Batman's father somehow survived his murder by Joe Chill.
-Then, using the Zur-En-Arrh trigger in conjunction with drugs, he sent a dazed and confused Bruce Wayne onto the streets of Gotham with no memory of his life.
-Bruce assembles a makeshift Batman costume (of a similar style to that worn by Tlano from the Silver Age story) and declares himself "the Batman of Zur-En-Arrh".
+During this process, he gave Bruce Wayne a post-hypnotic trigger connected to the phrase "Zur-En-Arrh", young Bruce Wayne's mishearing of his father's last words ("Zorro in Arkham").
+Many years later, Hurt was working with the Black Glove when they decided to target Batman and his allies, first spreading information to the effect that Batman's father somehow survived his murder by Joe Chill.
+Then, using the Zur-En-Arrh trigger in conjunction with drugs, he sent Bruce Wayne onto the streets of Gotham with no memory of his life.
+Bruce assembles a makeshift Batman costume and declares himself "the Batman of Zur-En-Arrh".

-The character Bat-Mite appears on the last page with him, commenting "uh-oh" over Batman's increasing delusions.
-Bat-Mite then counsels the Zur-En-Arrh Batman, revealed over the course of the story to be a backup personality created after a hallucination Batman suffered when exposed to Professor Milo's gas.
+Bat-Mite, a Silver Age Batman character, appears as a hallucination of Batman and counsels the Zur-En-Arrh Batman, revealed to be a backup personality created after a hallucination Batman suffered when exposed to Professor Milo's gas.
 It was intended to take over for Bruce Wayne if he was ever psychologically attacked in such a manner as to render Batman out of action.
-The colorful costume expresses a greater confidence and demonstrates a greater willingness to torture and possibly kill his opponents; on one occasion, the Zur-En-Arrh Batman describes himself as being Batman "when you take Bruce out of the equation".
-It is revealed that Bat-Mite is actually a product of Batman's imagination, being Batman's rational side to prevent the unstable Zur-En-Arrh persona from going too far, although he comments that he is from the 5th dimension because "the fifth dimension is imagination".
+The colorful costume expresses a greater confidence and demonstrates a greater willingness to torture and possibly kill his opponents; on one occasion, Zur describes himself as being Batman "when you take Bruce out of the equation".